 Clinic at Boudhanath Stupa

 This clinic was open to all area residents.
 We had a wide range of patients including families, children, the elderly, and monks and nuns.
 All patients received multiple services including evaluation, BodyTalk, Acupuncture, manual therapy, CFT, if needed and herbal medicine.
 We estimate we saw approximately 500 people in 2 days.
+We loved our time in Nepal including meeting and treating everyone who came for sessions.
+We hope to be able to provide these services again in May of 2019.

 Clinics in Pharping